JeanKRodriguez/UBooks/README.md

 Usage:

+`MAMP` was used to create a local server environment.
+The following shows how to set up an run the project with MAMP:

-First set up a local server, such as `MAMP`, and create a database.
-Next, run the query in the SQL directory.
+First run MAMP and proceed to phpMyAdmin.
+Next, create a new database named `ubooks` and run the `Create_Tables_Queries.sql` query that is located in the SQL directory of the UBooks project.
 This query will create the schema and add the test data.
-Finally, while the local server is running,execute `index.php` script.
+Next, in your local directory, move the UBooks directory to the `MAMP\htdocs\` directory.
+Finally, while the local server is running, open a browser and write `http://localhost/UBooks/`.

 TODO: